Shelley Bortz Biography: KDKA Reporter, Age, Husband, & The 1994 Tragedy

 Shelley Bortz, an Emmy-Nominated Reporter for KDKA-TV in Pittsburgh

-The Vitals: Age, Family, and Hometown Roots
+The Vitals: Age, Hometown, and Pittsburgh Roots

 • Age (2025): 51 years old